electrp/electrp.github.io/content/posts/nitelite-ecs.md

 - Stable entity refrences (Entity Object/Slotmap)
 - Data storage for components (See [Archetypes](nitelite-archetypes))
 - Entity parenting (not yet merged due to conflicts with jolt and rendering)

-# Archetypes!
-(the whole reason I'm writing this at all...)